BME-MIT-IET/ivt-hw-2023-maddevs/documentation.md

 ![afterFixing](codeClimateScreenshots/afterFixing.png)

 By utilizing the CodeClimate tool and actively addressing the identified issues, we proactively maintained a high standard of code quality, ensuring that our codebase remains clean, maintainable, and efficient.

+## Issue: Manual code review needed
+### Overview

+This issue aims to highlight the necessity of a comprehensive manual code review on certain parts of our application.
+The focus is to ensure the quality, efficiency, and security of the involved components, making this task a high priority.

+### Main Results

+During the manual code review process, the following areas have been identified as needing attention:

+**Comments and Documentation**: The comments could be improved.

+**Exception Handling**: In the **`newInstance`** method, all exceptions are caught and then a **`RDFMappingException`** is thrown.
+This is a bit generic and loses the original exception's stack trace.
+It would be better to catch specific exceptions and throw a new exception that includes the original exception as its cause.

+**Duplicate Code**: In the **`readValue`** method, the way single and multiple values are handled for non-Collection, non-Map properties and Map properties is almost identical.
+This needs refactoring.

+**Error Handling**: In the **`readValue`** method, some potential exceptions are handled in a catch-all block, which may make it difficult to understand and debug specific problems.
+Consider using more specific catch blocks and provide meaningful error messages.

+The **`setValue`** and **`valueToObject`** methods are quite large and perform a variety of different actions depending on the input parameters.
+Consider breaking these methods into smaller ones, each responsible for one specific task.
+This will make your code easier to read, test, and maintain.

+- The **`valueToObject`** method contains a long list of if-else statements that makes the code complex and hard to read.
+- For **`setValue`** method: In methods like **`handleCollection()`**, **`handleMap()`**, and **`handleObject()`**, you could further extract smaller methods if those methods are still too long and complex.
+The main goal here is to make each method do one thing and do it well, which is also known as the Single Responsibility Principle (SRP).

+In the **`enumToURI`** method, a NoSuchFieldException is caught but an AssertionError is thrown with no message.
+Providing a meaningful message here could make debugging easier.

+For **`valueToObject`**: This simplifies the **`valueToObject`** method and makes it easier to understand the code because the logic for handling different types of values (Literal, Enum, Resource) is separated into their own methods.

+The **`toLiteral`** method could use a comment explaining what it does and its parameters.

+**Java 8 or newer**: For Java 8, we can use  **`Class.getDeclaredConstructor().newInstance()`** instead of **`Class.newInstance()`**, as the latter is deprecated due to its insufficient exception handling

+**Separation of responsibilities**: The **`DefaultCollectionFactory`** and **`Dates2`** classes perform very different functions, and as such, it may be better to separate them into separate files for clarity and to improve maintainability.
+Dates2 moved to new commons/util package
+- There seems to be recursive call in **`asDate()`** method in case of **`ParseException`**, which can lead to infinite loop if the exception keeps occurring.
+This is dangerous and should be avoided.
+Replaced it with the exception:
+- `throw new RuntimeException("Unable to parse date string: " + theDate, pe);`

+## Conclusion and Lessons Learned

+The code review process has highlighted several areas in the codebase that require improvement.
+These range from minor issues, such as improving comments and documentation, to more significant structural issues, such as method complexity and code duplication.

+Key lessons learned include:

+1. **Exception Handling**: It's essential to handle exceptions appropriately, retaining the original exception's stack trace whenever possible for easier debugging.
+Specific exceptions should be caught and rethrown as new exceptions with the original cause included.

+2. **Code Duplication**: It's crucial to avoid duplicating code.
+If similar code is used in multiple places, it's a sign that the code should be refactored, often into a separate method that can be reused.

+3. **Method Complexity**: Large, complex methods should be broken down into smaller, more manageable methods, each with a single responsibility.
+This approach aligns with the Single Responsibility Principle (SRP) and results in code that is easier to read, test, and maintain.

+4. **Error Messages**: Meaningful error messages are essential for understanding and debugging issues.
+If an AssertionError or other exception type is thrown, it should be accompanied by a useful message.

+5. **Code Documentation**: Code comments and documentation should be clear and informative.
+They should explain what a method does, its parameters, and its return values.

+6. **Separation of Responsibilities**: Different functionalities should be separated into different classes or files for clarity and ease of maintenance.

+In general, this review emphasized the importance of good software development practices, including the principles of clean code, such as SRP, DRY (Don't Repeat Yourself), and clear documentation.
+Following these principles will lead to more maintainable, understandable, and efficient code.